 Borrowing institutions are responsible for full risk, wall-to-wall insurance for every exhibition contracted.
 Insurance values will be sent to the Registrar or appropriate staff member at the booking institution a month prior to the start of the loan period.
 Certificates of Insurance must be received by the SUArt Museum at least two weeks prior to shipment, or risk the shipment not being released.

 SPACE REQUIREMENTS: The amount of space, measured in linear feet, required for each exhibition is listed in conjunction with the description for each exhibition.
 The total is arrived at by doubling the footage of the framed works placed edge to edge.
 The amount of space required can vary with the manner of installation, which is up to the borrower.

 MATS & GLAZING: Works on paper included in the exhibition are presented in 100% acid free mats and ultraviolet filtering glazing in order to protect prints and works of art on paper.
 Works are framed in either metal sectionals or wooden frames based on the exhibition.
 Specific framing information can be requested for each exhibition.
 At no point in the loan period may the object be removed from their frames without the permission of the SUArt Museum.

 3-D OBJECTS: Three-dimensional objects must be handled by professional staff wearing gloves and must be placed inside a secure pedestal or case.

 CONDITION REPORTS: Incoming and outgoing condition reports accompany each exhibit and must be completed by a professional staff person.
-Any damages must be reported immediately to SUArt Galleries.
+Any damages must be reported immediately to SUArt Museum.